AdobeDocs/audience-manager.en/help/using/features/data-explorer/data-explorer-signals-dashboard.md

 # Signals Dashboard {#signals-dashboard}

 Get an overview of the unused signals received by Audience Manager in the past 7 days and identify potential new traits.
 Unused signals reach Audience Manager from your online properties, but are not used in any of your existing traits.
-To view the Signals Dashboard, go to Audience Data > Signals.
-The Signals Dashboard shows you actionable insights based on your most active unused signals.
+To view the [!UICONTROL Signals Dashboard], go to [!UICONTROL Audience Data] > [!UICONTROL Signals].
+The [!UICONTROL Signals Dashboard] shows you actionable insights based on your most active unused signals.

 >[!IMPORTANT]
 >
 >The **[!UICONTROL Top Unused Signals]** and **[!UICONTROL New Unused Signals]** sections only display records with more than **100 occurrences/hour**.
-Signals below that threshold are included in Signals Search.
+Signals below that threshold are included in [!UICONTROL Signals Search].

 ## Top Unused Signals {#section_C77331736DC648BDB2B738DDAB8A2191}